systemjs/systemjs/docs/errors.md

 </script>
 ```

-Note that this error may occur for external import maps (those with `src=""` attribute), as well.
+Note that this error also can occur for external import maps (those with `src=""` attribute).
 Check the network tab of your browser devtools to verify that the response body for the external import map is valid json.

 ## 2